SamuelBor/ContractWhistOnline/README.md

 * Firstly, while we had theorised that a superior strategy existed, until now there had been no way to test one against another.
 This project aims to test this theory by simulated computer controlled agents playing the game many times.
 If such a superior strategy is found to exist, we will evaluate what factors influence it to be better than other strategies and judge to what extent it is so.

 * We discovered that there exist very few other investigations into this specific Whist variant.
-Previ- ous projects such as Fong (2005) or Chirko and Reitblat (2015) focus either exclusively on strategy research or on simulating gameplay, but none were found that explore both.
+Previous projects such as Fong (2005) or Chirko and Reitblat (2015) focus either exclusively on strategy research or on simulating gameplay, but none were found that explore both.
 Therefore, to be able to create a fully functioning game environment that agents can interact with - in the same capacity as humans can - while also investigating gameplay strategies, was thought to be an exciting prospect.

 ## Project Description